janjanmedinaaa/Revi/ICS115-Finals/README.md

     - string
 - **Editor Class Methods**:
     - `apply()`
+        - commit your changes back from editor to the sharedPreference object you are calling
     - `clear()`
+        - remove all values from the editor
     - `remove(String key)`
+        - remove the value by key
     - `putLong(String key, long value)`
     - `putInt(String key, int value)`
     - `putFloat(String key, float value)`